reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/firmware/versions/c8y_firmware_versions_create.md

 ### Options

 ```
   -d, --data string                static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
       --file string                File to be uploaded
       --firmware strings           Firmware package id where the version will be added to (accepts pipeline)
   -h, --help                       help for create
       --processingMode string      Cumulocity processing mode
       --template string            Body template
-      --templateVars string     Body template variables
+      --templateVars stringArray   Body template variables
       --url string                 URL to the firmware package
       --version string             Version name, i.e. 1.0.0.
 If left blank than the version
 ```

 ### Options inherited from parent commands